pesaventofilippo/classevivabot/SECURITY.md

 ## Reporting a Vulnerability

-If you think you found a vulnerability in my code, please use one of the following methods to let me know (and specify details - where is the vulnerability and what's about):
+If you think you found a vulnerability in my code, please use one of the following methods to let me know (and specify details - where is the vulnerability and what it is about):

 - [Telegram @me](https://t.me/pesaventofilippo)
 - [Using /support on the Telegram bot](https://t.me/ClasseVivaIT_Bot?start=support)